 See more about Helsinki

-The Republic of Finland is a flat country occupied mostly by forests which cover 70% of the land area, and lakes cover 10%.
+The Republic of Finland is a flat country occupied mostly by forests, which cover 70% of the land area, and lakes, which cover 10%.
 Lakes and forests then dominate the Finnish landscape.
 Still, there is a big difference between the Southern and Western coasts, where you find the unique archipelago to the North, where you are in the Arctic region and can explore both the Northern Lights and the Midnight Sun.

-Finland is ranked as the happiest country in the world (the 2022 World Happiness Report).
+Finland is ranked as the happiest country in the world according to the 2023 World Happiness Report.

 Finland (Suomi in Finnish) has only been independent since 1918.
 Before, it belonged to Russia or Sweden.
-Finland remained mostly an agrarian country until the 1950s.
+Finland mainly remained an agrarian country until the 1950s.
 It rapidly developed an advanced economy while building an extensive Nordic-style welfare state like other Nordic countries.
-The East and the West have influenced Finland and the Finnish way of life, and today Finland is a republic.
+The East and the West have influenced Finland and the Finnish way of life; Finland is a republic today.

 Finland is the EU's fifth-largest country, and one-fourth of Finland's inhabitants live in the capital Helsinki in the south of Finland.